KCPS/st3-theme-kcps/README.md

 Both the text and the ui theme files contain quite a few settings.
 While not an impossibly large number to learn, if you want to do much cusomization of yoru ST installation, you'll need to invest some time, probably a couple of weeks.
 This learning curve, made shallow, by the paucity of documentation for both kinds of theme settings, is the only serious criticism I've run across of Sublime Theme.

+Tips & Tricks:
+1. When modifying colours for either your text or your ui themes, a good colour picking tool is essential.
+This is the      one I use: http://www.colorpicker.com